 Amongst the junior officers at Gaydon there was general sadness: after all, Miss Keeler was a very beautiful young woman.
-I am sure we were all dismayed, even disgusted, to learn that the then proprietor of the village pub started charging the many curious visitors and customers from outside the local area a fee for viewing a small item of Miss Keeler’s underwear which he, according to village gossip, is supposed to have kept for that purpose behind the bar and which he claimed had been left behind one night.
+I am sure we were all dismayed, even disgusted, to learn that the then proprietor of the village pub allegedly started charging the many curious visitors and customers from outside the local area a fee for viewing a small item of Miss Keeler’s underwear which he, according to village gossip, is supposed to have kept for that purpose on a high shelf behind the bar and which he claimed had been left behind one night.
 The pub lost most of its RAF customers almost immediately after that story went the rounds, but soon had new owners and has been a highly-respected hotel now for many years.

 Needless to report, Mr Profumo's fall from grace did not feature in any of the articles I wrote for the Gaydon Gazette or in any of my regular Press Releases to local newspapers.
 I do recall, however, reading a defensive statement in the national press by another Government Minister which said, "As far as I can recall, I have never met Miss Keeler."
 A good PRO, I thought at the time, would have advised that Minister to word his statement rather more felicitously.
 Of course, there were no spin doctors or special advisers in those days.
 (See the footnote at the bottom of this page.)